loading

 syrphe.bandcamp.com/

 Felicity Mangan is an Australian sound artist and composer based in Berlin, Germany since 2008.
-In different situations such as solo performance, collaborative projects with other musicians, or installation, Felicity draws from her field recording archive timbres and biorhythmic patterns coalescing into a type of bioacoustic electronic music.
-Felicity has played in collaborative project Native Instrument (Shelter Press, Entr’acte) presenting electro-acoustic bug beats with vocalist Stine Janvin.
+She draws from her feld recording archive timbres and biorhythmic patterns coalescing into a type of bioacoustic electronic music.
+She has played in collaborative project Native Instrument (Shelter Press, Entr’acte) presenting electro-acoustic bug beats with vocalist Stine Janvin.

 felicitymangan.org/